-Lemniscate with two foci is called \textit{Cassini oval}.
-The most interesting Cassini oval is a \textit{Lemniscate of Bernoulli}, such curve that for every point on it product of distances from the foci equal quarter of square of distance between foci (fig. \ref{lemBernulli}).
+A lemniscate with two foci is called a \emph{Cassini oval}.
+It is named after the astronomer Giovanni Domenico Cassini who studied them in 1680.
+The most well-known Cassini oval is the \emph{lemniscate of Bernoulli} which was described by Jakob Bernoulli in 1694.
+This is a curve such that for each point of the curve, the product of distances to foci equals quarter of square of the distance between the foci (Fig.~\ref{fig:lemBernulli}).
+Bernoulli considered it as a modification of an ellipse, which has the similar definition: the locus of points with the sum of distances to foci is constant.
+(Bernoulli was not familiar with the work of Cassini).

-It's obvious that the lemniscate passes through the midpoint between foci.
-This point is called a \textit{juncture} or \textit{double point} of the lemniscate.
+It is clear that the lemniscate of Bernoulli passes through the midpoint between the foci.
+This point is called the \emph{juncture} or \emph{double point} of the lemniscate.

-Lemniscate of Bernoulli has many very interesting properties.
-For example, area bounded by the lemniscate is equal to $\frac {1}{2}|F_1F_2|^2$.
-In this paper we prove some another properties, mainly using purely synthetic arguments.
+The lemniscate of Bernoulli has many very interesting properties.
+For example, the area bounded by the lemniscate is equal to $\frac {1}{2}|F_1F_2|^2$.
+In this paper we prove some other properties, mainly using purely synthetic arguments.